-Because Amazon is such a huge and popular platform, it’s probably the most likely place for bloggers and entrepreneurs to want to sell their eBooks on.
+Because Amazon is such a massive and extremely popular platform, it’s probably the most likely place for blog writers, author, and entrepreneurs to want to sell their eBooks on.

 Now again I have had no experience with selling my eBooks on Feiyr.com.
 The company suggests that they’ve been around since 2006 and from what I’ve heard, it’s a great place to self-publish and distribute your eBooks on.

 There is no monthly or yearly cost with Feiyr.com and you earn 80% commission on sales of your eBooks.
+Pretty neat right?

-Blurb is a cool site where you can not only sell and distribute your eBooks, but also actually create your eBooks to start with.
+Blurb is a cool site where you can not only sell and distribute your eBooks but also actually create your eBooks to start with.

 Through Blurb you can sell on their own platform, the Amazon or Barnes & Noble platform, and the Apple iBooks Store.

-You can also create quality printed books and magazines using Blurb, you can learn more about the site here.
+You can also create quality printed books and magazines using Blurb.
+You can learn more about the site here.

-Well I hope these six platforms will keep you busy for the time being.
-It might be worth trying each one out to see which gives you the the best results.
-I will update this post in the future when I find more great sites to add to the list.
+OK, I hope these six platforms will keep you busy for the time being.
+It might be worth trying each one out to see which gives you the best results.

 If you happen to know of a website that you think should be added to the list above, please click here and let me know about it.